WSMathias/Git-Cheat-Sheet/README.md

 | `git show <branch>:<file>` | Peek into file from diffrent branch. |

 ### Git worktree:
-Usefull when working on multiple branches locally at the same time  without maintaining multiple clones for each branch.
+Useful when working on multiple branches locally at the same time  without maintaining multiple clones for each branch.
 | Command | Description |
 |---------|-------------|
 | ` git worktree add ../myProject-master master` | Master branch code can be accessed at `../myProject-master` |